pandastream/panda_gem/README.md

     You can just set the default Panda adapter if you are not happy with the current one.

     Panda.default_adapter = :excon

+    For rails 4, try the net_http adapter.
+This fixes disable_ssl_peer_verification related errors caused by the default adapter.

+    Panda.default_adapter = :net_http

 ### Creating an instance of the client

     Panda.configure do
       access_key "panda_access_key"
       secret_key "panda_secret_key"